moeen-mahmud/100-days-of-code/log.md

 **Thoughts**:
 Today I discover an amazing thing which is how to take user input from node command line.
 Though the process is not as easy as normal browser prompt, but I enjoy this.

+---

+### Day 5: August 4, 2021

+**Today's Progress**

+1. Learn about the basics of recursive function
+2. Revise everything I learn from day zero.

+**Thoughts**
+I find the recursion on JavaScript is a bit weird.
+Solved a program that finds the nth Fibonacci number using recursive function.
+Look forward to solving more problem questions.

+---